-- a.
-Fill hopper and clean burnpot. - b.
-Press "On/Off" button.
+- Fill hopper and clean burnpot. - b.
+Press "Power" button.
 Make sure light is on. - c.
 The damper should be completely closed or open no more than 1⁄4" during start-up.
 This will vary depending on your installation and elevation.
 Once fire is established adjust for desired flame increasing the amount the damper is open as the heat setting is increased.
 (See "DAMPER CONTROL") - d.
-Adjust feed rate to desired setting by pressing "Heat Level Advance" button.
+Adjust feed rate to desired setting by pressing "Feed Rate Advance" button.

-If fire doesn't start in 15 minutes, press "On/Off", wait a few minutes, clear the burnpot, and start procedure again.
+If fire doesn't start in 15 minutes, press "Power", wait a few minutes and start procedure again.